ouster/music-rip-convert/README.md

 ### Suggestion from ChatGPT:
 third-party tool such as XLD or Max to rip CDs on a Mac and automatically add CDDB metadata to the ripped files.
 Both XLD and Max are free and offer options to extract audio tracks from CDs and retrieve metadata from online databases such as CDDB.
 After the tracks have been ripped, the metadata can be saved in the file's ID3 tags, which can be read by most media players
+*Note* If this prompts you to select the correct info or enterit manually all good - submitted manually entered metadata via / artwork via Apple Music (for 2% of my collection that was more non commerical cd's)

 ## Thoughts
 - If you just want in Apple music you can not use the script but there is no way to get it out again?